m0atz/banload_decoder/README.md

     $ javac decoder.java

 ## Running
-The code can be invoke from the command line, taking one command line argument which is the filename to be examined:
+The code can be invoked from the command line, taking one command line argument which is the filename to be examined:

     $ java decoder file.name